pypr/pysph/docs/source/tutorial/circular_patch.rst

 For SPH, this would be the pairwise interactions between particles.
-In PySPH, we provide a specific way to define the sequence of interactions for a given application.
-Essentially, we use a *list* of objects to define these interactions.
-For this problem, the sequence of interactions is relatively straightforward:
+In PySPH, we provide a specific way to define the sequence of interactions which is a *list* of **Equation** objects.
+For the circular patch test, the sequence of interactions is relatively
+straightforward:

     - Compute pressure from the EOS:  :math:`p = f(\rho)`
     - Compute the rate of change of density: :math:`\frac{d\rho}{dt}`